-While 2017 graduates will not necessarily have a huge range of opportunities, they do know that they are more in demand, and they do know where they want to work – maybe not by specific company but at least by overall environment.
+While 2017 graduates will not necessarily have a huge range of opportunities, they do know that they are more in demand, and they do know where they want to work – maybe not by the specific company but at least by the overall environment.

 A Comprehensive Survey

 A recent survey taken by the National Society of High School Scholars delved into the preferences and forecasts of its members, asking some pretty substantive questions and getting some very interesting, sometimes very unusual, responses.

 This organization is an invitation-only one that admits high school students based upon their academic records and recommendations from their teachers.